zongruxie4/component-library/README.md

 - creates Kubernetes job configs for execution on Kubernetes/Openshift clusters
 - can be triggered from CICD pipelines

+C3 (CLAIMED Component Compiler) is the central project of the CLAIMED framework.
+It automates the transformation of arbitrary code assets — such as Jupyter notebooks, Python scripts, or R scripts — into fully portable, executable AI components.

+While the component library is now maintained primarily as an example repository, C3 is where active development and innovation take place.
+The most utilized and powerful feature of C3 is grid compute parallelization, enabling distributed execution of AI workloads across heterogeneous compute environments.

+## MLX Integration

+The Machine Learning eXchange (MLX) is now fully integrated as the backend for C3’s grid computing system, responsible for tracking all assets, including:

+- data

+- models

+- jobs

+- and other related resources

+This integration allows C3 to seamlessly manage asset lifecycle, provenance, and discovery within a unified infrastructure.

 To learn more on how this library works in practice, please have a look at the following [video](https://www.youtube.com/watch?v=FuV2oG55C5s)